-Unrealized Gain/(Loss) on Fair Value of Warrants
+Unrealized Gain on Fair Value of Warrants

-Our warrants are recorded as liabilities at fair value.
-Warrants are valued using a lattice model.
+Our warrants are recorded as liabilities at fair value, and the warrants are valued using a lattice model.
 Changes in the fair value of warrants are recorded as an unrealized gain or loss in our Statement of Operations.
-In fiscal year 2011 and 2010, respectively, we recorded an unrealized gain (loss) on the fair value of our warrants of \$4,778,450 and \$(3,823,146).
-The variance in the unrealized gain (loss) between the years ended December 31, 2011 and December 31, 2010 is primarily due to changes in our stock price.
+During the year ended December 31, 2012 and 2011, we recorded an unrealized gain on the fair value of our warrants of \$663,876 and \$4,778,450.
 The change in the fair value of our warrants is a non-cash item reflected in our financial statements.